-As at 29 March 2019, he has direct shareholdings of 9,000 ordinary shares in the Company.
-He attended four (4) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2018.
+As at 28 May 2020, he has direct shareholdings of 9,000 ordinary shares in the Company.
+He attended all the five (5) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2019.

 Key Senior Management